renyuneyun/Easer/README.en.md

 ### Remote Skill (Plugin)

 *Remote Skill* (called *Remote Plugin* previously) is introduced in v0.7, aiming at using standalone applications to extend Easer's functionality.
-Each *remote skill* is a stanalone app; it is in theory also possible to include multiple *remote skills* in one app.
+Each *remote skill* is a standalone app; it is in theory also possible to include multiple *remote skills* in one app.
 Note this feature is rather new and the interface might not be stable yet (though it's unlikely the interface will change much).

 Currently, only *Operation* can be extended as *remote skills*.
 [The *diagram* directory](diagram/) contains some useful information, e.g. [a sequence diagram](diagram/communication.png).
 [This repo](https://github.com/renyuneyun/EaserOperationPluginExample) is an example implementation of *remote operation plugin*, as well as documents.
 Better documentations are also welcome.